GabeScott/standard-works-vault/General Conference/2010 April - Help Them on Their Way Home.md

 “Enter ye in at the strait gate; for wide is the gate, and broad is the way, which leadeth to destruction, and many there be who go in thereat;

-“Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.”
+“Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that find it.”[^1]

 Foreseeing the needs of His children, a loving Heavenly Father placed directions and rescuers along their way.
 He sent His Son, Jesus Christ, to make safe passage possible and visible.
 He called as His prophet in these times President Thomas S. Monson.
 Since his youth President Monson has taught not only how to stay on the path but also how to rescue those who have been led away into sorrow.

 Heavenly Father has assigned us to a great variety of stations to strengthen and, when needed, to lead travelers to safety.
 Our most important and powerful assignments are in the family.
 They are important because the family has the opportunity at the start of a child’s life to put feet firmly on the path home.
 Parents, brothers and sisters, grandparents, aunts and uncles are made more powerful guides and rescuers by the bonds of love that are the very nature of a family.